hirwa-nshuti/All-Ml/README.md

-# my-ml-playground

-Machine Learning projects
+# All Machine Learning

+## Author: Felix

+### Last Modified: 28-Feb-2022

+Taking up the walkroad to understand the Machine Learning concepts and algorithms.
+This repository is for all projects that I've been working on and helpful resources that I used along the Journey.

 ## Projects Covered